uukelele-scratch/wwebjs.dev/src/guide/installation.md

 ## Setup essentials

 After installed Node, you can now run commands in your terminal.
-We recommend using [npm](https://www.npmjs.com/)(Node's package manager) that comes bundelt with every Node installation.
+We recommend using [npm](https://www.npmjs.com/)(Node's package manager) that comes bundled with every Node installation.
 However, you have the option to use either [Yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/) as your package manager.
 The guide supports all three package managers in the examples.

 ### Choose an editor